maudlin/rpg-game/README.md

 - Improve the user interface with better visuals and animations
 - Allow players to choose their opponents

+## Author

+- ChatGPT by OpenAI

+## Note

+The rules of this game are that the author of the game can only copy and paste from ChatGPT.

+## License

+This project is licensed under the MIT License.

 ## Contributing

 If you'd like to contribute to the project, feel free to submit a pull request or open an issue with your suggestions or bug reports.